davidgilbertson/react-recollect/README.md

 ```

 You should reference an exact version in the URL so that it can be cached.
 To
-get the URL with the version, [click here](https://unpkg.com/react -recollect)
+get the URL with the version, [click here](https://unpkg.com/react-recollect)
 and copy that URL.

-[/demo/public/browser.html](./demo/public/browser.html) has a full example with
+[/demo/public/browser.html](./demo/public/browser.html) is a working example
-React and Babel.
+with React and Babel.

 # Usage with TypeScript